Sweet Potato Pie Recipe

 For the garnish:

-- Whipped cream – Any kind of whipped cream is fine but I prefer my homemade whipped cream from scratch.
+- Whipped cream: Any kind of whipped cream is fine but I prefer my homemade whipped cream from scratch.

-- Making the dough: First, I mix the flour, sugar, and salt in the bowl of a food processor to combine.
-Then, I add the diced butter and pulse it again until the mixture looks dry like coarse crumbs.
-Now, I add the ice water and pulse it just until small clumps are formed.
-Afterward, I make two balls, press them into discs, cover them with plastic wrap, and chill them for one hour.
+Making the dough: I add the flour, sugar, and salt to my food processor and mix them to combine.
+Then I add the diced butter and pulse until the mixture looks dry and crumbly, and I finish by adding ice water and pulsing just until small clumps form.

 Expert tip